NishatSultana3538/surfs_up/README.md

 ### Summary:

- Two additional queries was  performed to gather more precipitation data for June and December using the code
+ Two additional queries was  performed to gather more data .
+As precipitation data for June and December  in Oahu will be very useful in order to determine if the surf and ice cream shop business is sustainable year-round.
+The code to get this data is as follows:

 ![additional _query](https://github.com/NishatSultana3538/surfs_up/blob/main/Additional_query.png)